-As your child/ward's condition is rare, it is important that as much data as possible is gathered for analysis.
-Researchers may want to investigate if certain aspects of the condition (e.g. laboratory results or treatments) are associated with specific benefits or complications.
-By allowing the research team to link your child/ward's data with that gathered from other clinical studies, researchers will be able to study the long-term outcome of their condition and any treatments that they receive.
+As your condition is rare, it is important that as much data as possible is gathered for analysis.
+Researchers may want to investigate if certain aspects of your condition (e.g. laboratory results or treatments) are associated with specific benefits or complications.
+By allowing the research team to link your data with that gathered from other clinical studies, researchers will be able to study the long-term outcome of your condition and any treatments that you receive.